 The SMS rules are applicable to all events at Stafford Motor Speedway, 55 West Street, Stafford Springs, CT.
 06076, that are under the supervision or promotion of SMS Officials and/or Management.
 Any events not under SMS supervision may be subject to the rules of the managing entity of that particular event.

 SMS is private property.
 Any person on this property without the permission of SMS Owners or Management is guilty of trespass and subject to the penalties prescribed by law.
 Through your license and registration, you have been given the authority and the right to be on this property, in conjunction with our events.
 However, the Officials and Management of SMS reserves the right to revoke and cancel this authority at any time that it is felt that your presence or conduct is not in the best interests of the current event or any future events.

-Any participant involved in an accident while on SMS property must report all known injuries to an SMS Official before leaving the premises (if participant is able to make such a report).
-The appropriate injury report form must be filled out and returned to the SMS Offices.
+Any participant involved in an accident while on SMS property must report all known injuries to the participating EMS team before leaving the premises (if participant is able to make such a report).
+The appropriate injury report form must be filled out and returned to the EMS team or SMS Offices.

 Ownership of Media Rights

 All participants agree that all commercial rights to any and all photographs, video tapes, motion pictures, sound recordings, etc. made of any event at SMS are owned solely by SMS, regardless of what party created such properties.
 Any sale of such images or recordings, on or off SMS property, is strictly prohibited except by SMS or its officially approved agents.
 Any such images or recordings created by non-approved agents will be solely for their individual and non-commercial use.

 Only those persons with a current NASCAR license and who are authorized by SMS Officials may be admitted to the tech inspection area.
 Refusal of orders from SMS Officials may result in disciplinary action.